 The complex is located on the west side of SR 2000/Falls of the Neuse Road in northeastern Wake County.
 The Complex consists of an 8,000 square foot dairy barn with silos, a bull barn, and a calf barn around a courtyard.
 A milk house formerly occupied a site southeast of the dairy barn.

-and by the residential community of Wakefield Plantation.
+and by the residential community of Wakefield.
 Five acres northeast of the dairy barn are used as a horse pasture.
 The pasture shares its western boundary with the rear yards of the subdivision homes.

 A Closer Look Around